 How to get to Rainbow Mountain

 Since its discovery, tourism has flourished in this isolated region of Cusco.
-Thousands of visitors trek to Rainbow Mountain, the Red Valley and the Ausengate Mountain.
+Thousands of visitors trek to Rainbow Mountain, the Red Valley and the Ausangate Mountain.
 There are a number of different tours to choose from when visiting Rainbow Mountain.
 The shortest and easiest way is to do a day tour is with a travel agency, either by joining a group or doing a private tour.
 These day tours sometimes include a short hike to the nearby Red Valley.
-It can also be done as part of a multi-day trek to Ausengate for the hiking enthusiasts.
-For the adrenalin junkie, the perfect tour to partake in includes a thrilling quad bike ride with expansive views of the Red Valley and the majestic snow-capped mountain peak of Ausengate.
+It can also be done as part of a multi-day trek to Ausangate for the hiking enthusiasts.
+For the adrenalin junkie, the perfect tour to partake in includes a thrilling quad bike ride with expansive views of the Red Valley and the majestic snow-capped mountain peak of Ausangate.

 The mountain is at very high altitudes and the option to hire a horse from the locals once you arrive at the trailhead makes the hike achievable for almost everybody.